wzslr321/impactifier/README.md

 ## Overview

 Impactifier provides an automated approach to change impact analysis, initally designed to serve as CI/CD tool.
-Aims to improve frequency and reliabilty of releases, by generating impact reports for engineers to be able to push the changes with confidance.
+Aims to improve frequency and reliability of releases, by generating impact reports for engineers to be able to push the changes with confidence.
-(Eventually) Higly configurable, with possibility to add custom rules.
-Your contracts generator does weird stuff under the hood, yet you want to see what impact on front-end modyfing its query handler have?
+(Eventually) Highly configurable, with possibility to add custom rules.
+Your contracts generator does weird stuff under the hood, yet you want to see what impact on front-end modifying its query handler have?
 Don't worry, *Impactifier* got your back.

 ## Key Features